Search

 Thus, it is possible to determine the best operating point, a trade-off between the isolation selectivity and the number of retrieved elements for a given contact time [1].
 The tool is also quite helpful in rapidly evaluating process stability and performance in new conditions.

-In addition, in microfluidic liquid-phase extraction, a decantation step is unnecessary, and the use of miscible liquids is possible, in contrast with batch liquid separation.
+In addition, in microfluidic liquid-phase extraction, a decantation step is unnecessary, and miscible liquids can be used, in contrast with batch liquid separation.

 Moreover, the complete elimination of the organic solvent in aqueous two-phase and liquid-phase microextraction makes these systems powerful tools in sample treatment (we discuss it further below).